-Plaintiff references several of Wisner's admissions in his complaint.
-Wisner admitted to making inappropriate sexual comments to his patients.
+Plaintiff references several of Wisner's admissions to the KBOHA in his complaint.
+Wisner admitted that he used his position as a PA to commit sexual batteries against his patients.
+Wisner admitted to exploiting and making inappropriate sexual comments to his patients.
 Wisner also admitted that he performed unnecessary testicular and genital examinations and unnecessary contact of his patients for no legitimate medical purpose.

 Still, at this stage, plaintiff has presented a plausible negligence claim that is supported by facts consistent with the allegations in the complaint.
 Arguably, Wisner was furthering the VA's interests in treating and examining plaintiff, even though it may have been done in excess.
 Some of Wisner's duties included performing physical examinations on patients.
 There is no dispute that performing improper or excessive examinations without gloves-to the extent that Wisner gained personal satisfaction from these examinations-was a deviation from his duties.
 But it is plausible that this deviation was not an entire departure from the scope of Wisner's employment and was within the parameters of the duties he was hired to perform.
 At this time, the court cannot resolve this question as a matter of law.
-Any improper examinations occurred during appointments when plaintiff sought medical treatment from the VA.
-And plaintiff does not allege that examinations occurred after business hours or outside of the VA's building.
+The improper examinations occurred during appointments when plaintiff sought medical treatment for his shoulder injury.
+And plaintiff does not allege that the examinations occurred after business hours or outside of the VA's building.

-Moreover, full physical examinations (including examination of the VA patients' genitalia and prostates) are not necessarily unexpected.
+Moreover, full physical examinations (including examination of the VA patients' genitalia) are not necessarily unexpected.
 The failure to wear gloves and/or an excessive number of examinations might be improper, but this conduct in general is not unforeseeable or unexpected of a PA hired to treat VA patents.
 Likewise, obtaining personal information from a patient for diagnosis and treatment is expected and often necessary for effective treatment.
 While Wisner's conduct may have been unprofessional or forbidden, that is not the test.
 See O'Shea, 350 F.3d at 1103.